- Zoning Overview

 The Zoning Manager will open.

-1. This area will list the Zoning category that have been added to the project.
+1. This area will list the Zoning categories that have been added to your project.

 Creating a New Zoning Category

 The Hatch dialog box will open when you create a new Zoning category.

 Here, you can select a color for your new Zoning category.
 The colors shown here are based upon the American Planning Association (APA) Land Use colors.